 Shares

 When you take the time to save interesting or historically relevant newspapers and magazines, you never want to risk damaging or losing them.
-Leaving these items lying in drawers or cabinets will undoubtedly cause them to get manhandled, torn, or lost.
+Leaving these items in drawers or cabinets will undoubtedly cause them to be mishandled, torn, or lost.

 Newsprint deteriorates in approximately 50 years — meaning several thousand people who improperly saved their daily newspapers from, say, John F. Kennedy’s assassination or the first moon landing are finding that their historical documents are now being lost to the ages.

-There’s also the problem, of course, of clutter.
-Save too many historic newspapers or memorable magazines and you have an increasingly unfeasible situation on your hands: lots of papers, no place to store them, and the effects of wear, tear, and time slowly turning them to pulp.
+There’s also the problem of clutter.
+Save too many historical newspapers or memorable magazines, and you have an increasingly unfeasible situation: lots of papers, no place to store them, and the effects of wear, tear, and time slowly turning them to a pulp.

-An option like self storage, where you know the documents will be safe from curious hands or household catastrophes, is quite attractive.
+An option like using local self-storage is quite attractive, where you know the documents will be safe from curious hands or household catastrophes.

-5 Ways to Save and Store Historical Newspapers and Magazines
+How to Store Newspapers and Magazines So They Last

 1. Create a sorting system.

-The sorting system will allow you to easily access specific documents when you want to remember a big day or share the past with friends and family — and you won’t have to scatter 30 other papers across the floor in order to find the one you want.
+The sorting system will allow you to quickly access specific documents when you want to remember a big day or share the past with friends and family — and you won’t have to scatter 30 other papers across the floor to find the one you want.

 2. Don’t display the original.

-Sunlight, air, water, the acid on your hands — all of these things are terrible for documents.
-If you have great newspapers that you want to display in your home (classy move, by the way), make a photocopy.
+Sunlight, air, water, the oil from your fingertips — all of these things are terrible for documents.
+If you have historical newspapers that you want to display in your home (classy move, by the way), make a photocopy.
 That faux DEWEY DEFEATS TRUMAN front page will still look good in a nice frame.

 3. Storage is crucial.

-If you really want to get elaborate, some suggest using the boxes in which commercial printers store metal plates.
-Tracking these down may be difficult, but they are made specifically to keep out air and elements — in other words, ideal storage for your documents.
+If you want to get elaborate, use the boxes where commercial printers store metal plates.
+Tracking these down may be difficult, but they are made specifically to keep out air and elements — in other words, they are ideal storage for your documents.

 4. Control your climate.